mala-lab/ADShift/README.md

 > python train_PACS_DINL.py

 ## ATTA (For inference phase)
+Note: change the path to the normal image for each the dataset if needed. <br>
 To run the inference, please run the corresponding file inference_namedataset_ATTA.py <br>
 For example, to train ATTA for PACS:
 > python inference_PACS_ATTA.py